Chaya Someswara Temple

-Chaya Someswara Temple, also known as the Chaya Someshvara Swamy Alayam or the Saila-Somesvara temple, is a Saivite Hindu temple located in Panagal, Nalgonda district of Telangana, India.
-It was built around the mid 11th-century during the rule of the Kunduru Chodas (a branch of Telugu Cholas), supported and embellished further by later Hindu dynasties of Telangana.
+Chaya Someshwara Temple is a Shaivite Hindu temple located in Panagal, Nalgonda district of Telangana, India.
+It was built around the mid-11th century during the rule of the Kunduru Chodas (a branch of Telugu Cholas), supported and embellished further by later Hindu dynasties of Telangana.
 Some date it to late 11th to early 12th-century.

 The temple, now partially restored, was in ruins in mid 20th-century.
 It has three garbhagriya (sanctums), a form of temple architecture that is called Trikutalayam (three-shrine complex).
 The sanctums are dedicated to Shiva, Vishnu and Surya.
 The three shrines share a common hall (mandapam) with intricately carved pillars in the Telingana style.
 These carvings depicts scenes from the Mahabharata, Ramayana and Puranas.
-The temple is a popular pilgrimage site during Maha Sivaratri.
+The temple is a popular pilgrimage site during Maha Shivaratri.
 The temple has three entrances.

-The temple is in close proximity to Pachala Someswara temple, another Saivite shrine in Panagal.
+The temple is in close proximity to Pachala Someshwara temple, another Shaivite shrine in Panagal.
 The pillars in the Ardhamandapa and open spaces near the central Shiva shrine were designed and placed by the temple architect in such a way as to cast a unified shadow (Chaya in Telugu) constantly on the lingam all through the day, irrespective of the position of the sun.
-This gave its name to the temple - Chaya Someswara Swamy temple.
+This gave its name to the temple - Chaya Someshwara Swamy temple.

 Location

 The temple is located in Panagal at a distance of nearly 4 km from Nalgonda city, 45 km from Suryapet city and about 107 kilometres from Hyderabad.
 It is located to the east of the village in the midst of paddy fields near the 11th-century manmade water reservoir called the Udayasamudram.
-The temple is about 1 kilometer east of the Pachala Someswara Temple and the Panagal archaeological museum.
+The temple is about 1 kilometer east of the Pachala Someshwara Temple and the Panagal archaeological museum.